Skip to content

 In the Thar desert of north-west India older people are leading their communities in the fight against the effects of the climate crisis by using traditional rainwater harvesting techniques.

+“When we didn’t have a tank, we’d have to go to the ponds and lakes...
 Now it’s much easier ever since the tanks have been constructed, we can store four months’ worth of water at a time.”

 The long walk for water

 “Before the taanka (water tank) was built, we had to go to ponds and lakes but the local pond would dry up in the winter.
-If that happened, we’d have make a 16-kilometre trip to go elsewhere for water.
-Sometimes, I’d leave in the evening and only return with water late at night.
+If that happened, we would have to fetch water from far away.
+We’d get tired.
+During the day, we had to work and then at night collect water, we couldn’t sleep.
+That’s how we lived.”

 The taanka changes everything

-The tanks can store four months’ worth of water and fill up with the rain.
+“The tanks can store four months’ worth of water and fill up with the rain.
 It’s been a great thing.
-I’m at ease because of this.
+I’m at ease because of this.”

-The taanka even helps during flash floods—it stays strong, and the water stays clean.
-We used to worry about water every single day.
+“We used to worry about water every single day.
 Not anymore.”

-Inayado using her taanka in her village.
+Inayado (left) and her friend using the taanka in the village.

 Older people are leading their communities

-“In our community, it’s us, the older women, who fill and maintain the taanka.
-I enjoy the responsibility.
-I feel good when I take care of it.
-Since the taanka was constructed, I’ve gained respect.
-People in the community see what we’ve done, and it means something.
-Even my daughters-in-law tell me: “Because of you, we’re at ease too.”
-That makes me proud.”
+Age International works with Inayado’s community to empower the older women in the village to maintain the taanka.
+In addition to making their life easier, they enjoy the responsibility and feel proud about it.
+Inayado told us: “Since the taanka was constructed, I’ve gained respect.
+People in the community see what we’ve done.
+Even my daughters-in-law tell me: ‘Because of you, we’re at ease too.’”

 Dignity in older age

 As we age, it can feel that we are leading life with less respect and dignity from our family and community.
-The Grandparents United community helps to fund projects like Inayado’s, that give older people the opportunity to step up and lead their communities, and in turn,enabling them to gain the respect they deserve.
+The Grandparents United community helps to fund projects like Inayado’s, that give older people the opportunity to step up and lead their communities, and in turn, enabling them to gain the respect they deserve.